martinduke/quic-version-alt-svc-parameter/draft-duke-httpbis-quic-version-alt-svc.md

 # The quicv SvcParamKey

 SVCB and HTTPS Resource Records can include the quicv SvcParamKey.
-Its syntax and use are identical to the quicv Alt-Svc Parameter.
+Its presentation format value and use are identical to the quicv Alt-Svc Parameter.
+Its wire format value consists of the version numbers in network byte order.

 # Security Considerations